BattletechModders/RogueTech/CustomAmmoCategories/README.md

-                            in case of low target armor and/or exposed locations "PenetrateAIMult":0.4 - AI use this value to calculate penetrate weapon mode/ammo (less projectiles, more damage per projectile) prefer coefficient in case of full target armor and no exposed locations }
+                            in case of low target armor and/or exposed locations "PenetrateAIMult":0.4 - AI use this value to calculate penetrate weapon mode/ammo (less projectiles, more damage per projectile) prefer coefficient in case of full target armor and no exposed locations "JamAIAvoid":1.0, - if higher than 1.0, AI will more avoid jamming modes/ammo.
+0.0 will result division by zero exception.
+                      0 < X < 1.0f AI will prefer jamming modes/ammo (i don't know why it needs, but you can) "DamageJamAIAvoid":2.0, - if higher than 1.0, AI will more avoid modes/ammo that damage weapon on jamming.
+0.0 will result division by zero exception.
+                      0 < X < 1.0f AI will prefer damage jamming modes/ammo (i don't know why it needs, but you can)
+					  NOTE: if AI has exposed locations, it will lose all fear and will not avoid dangerous modes and ammo.
+}

 CustomAmmoCategories.json